 After a chaotic 2020 school year filled with webcams and laptops, parents and children alike are eager to get back to in-person learning.
-As the summer winds down and the school year creeps closer, the age old tradition of “back to school” shopping has been on the forefront of every retailer’s mind and marketing.
+As the summer winds down and the school year creeps closer, the age old tradition of “back to school” shopping & its economics has been on the forefront of every retailer’s mind and marketing.

 In April 2020, consumer spending experienced its harshest downturn.
 It was not until March of 2021 that the economy had finally returned to the same pre-pandemic spending levels of February 2020.
 This return to normalcy combined with the fact that 78% of households are in a similar or better financial situation since 2020, has paved way for a booming “back to school” season.